CryptoGnome/LimitSwap/README.md

 - [x] Run command: `pip install -r requirements.txt`  --> this will install all the packages needed to run LimitSwap

+(if you have an error here, double check you have selected "Add Python to PATH" on the Python step.
+If you did not, uninstall Python and reinstall it checking the option "Add Python to PATH")

 &nbsp;

 ✅ ✅ ✅ And it's done! ✅ ✅ ✅